-The facility appears to comply with 40 CFR Part 60, Subpart Y requirements for FGFUELSTORAGE.
+The facility appears to comply with 40 CFR Part 60 Subpart Y requirements for FGFUELSTORAGE.

-FGMATS: TES is subject to 40 CFR Part 63, Subpart UUUUU, also known as Mercury Air Toxic Standards (MATS) for existing coal fired electric utility steam generating unit(s) rated more than 25 MW.
+FGMATS: TES is subject to 40 CFR Part 63 Subpart UUUUU, also known as Mercury Air Toxic Standards (MATS) for existing coal fired electric utility steam generating unit(s) rated more than 25 MW.
 The specific Conditions on how TES will be following the MATS have not been incorporated into the ROP as of the date of this report.
-The ROP will be reopened to include the MATS Conditions within the next year.
-TES has been stack testing to show compliance with the mercury and particulate matter emission limits in the MATS, and they use the SO2 CEMS as a surrogate for HCl.
-The source has submitted the following notifications and reports: An Initial Notification on April 12, 2012; A Notification of Compliance Status on July 15, 2016; and a MATS Semi-Annual Periodic Report on March 8, 2017.
+The ROP is up for Renewal by October 27, 2019 and the Renewal will have MATS Conditions included.
+TES has been stack testing to show compliance with the mercury and particulate matter emission limits in the MATS, and they use the SO2 CEMS as a surrogate for hydrogen chloride (HCI).
+The most recent testing was performed on in February 2019 and was the 10th compliant test to meet the Low Emitting Electrical Generating Unit (LEE) status.
+The most recent Mercury testing was performed from October 4, 2018 through November 12, 2018.
+The source has submitted the following notifications and/or reports: An Initial Notification on April 12, 2012; A Notification of Compliance Status on July 15, 2016; MATS Semi-Annual Periodic Reports on August 27, 2018 and March 8, 2019; and a Tune-up last conducted January 5, 2018 for both Units.
 The notifications and Reports were submitted within appropriate time frames, and reviewed by AQD at the time they were received.
-The facility appears to comply with 40 CFR Part 63, Subpart UJUUU requirements for FGMATS.